Surf Air: History

-As of 2017, membership charges started from $1,950 per month plus a $1,000 signup fee.
-In February 2018, Surf Air launched on-demand charter enabling customers to charter the entire aircraft, including airplanes not in the Surf Air fleet.
+In February 2018, Surf Air launched an on-demand charter, enabling customers to charter the entire aircraft, including airplanes not in the Surf Air fleet.
+In March 2018, Surf Air Europe went into liquidation in December 2018.
 In October 2018, Surf Air announced Surf Air Express, a new membership program targeting less frequent travelers with an annual membership fee and payments for each flight.

 On May 16, 2017, Surf Air flight operations were transitioned to Encompass Aviation.
 Sudhin Shahani took over as Chief Executive of Surf Air in 2017 after Jeff Potter exited.
-When Encompass took over of all Surf Air operations, it retained all Surf Air's pilots and aircraft.
-Encompass is based in Hawthorne, California and is a FAA Part 135 operator.
+When Encompass took over all Surf Air operations, it retained all Surf Air's pilots and aircraft.
+Encompass is based in Hawthorne, California and is an FAA Part 135 operator.
 In June 2018, it was reported the IRS had put liens totaling nearly $2.5 million against Surf Air for unpaid federal excise tax.
 At the same time, Surf Air said it was changing operators for California flights to Advanced Air Charter from Encompass.
 Encompass stated the Surf Air was behind on payments due for operating flights for Surf Air.

 Surf Air Europe, established in 2017 as the European branch, went into liquidation in December 2018.
-Customers lost $272,000 in deposits and membership fees, according to final accounts from the liquidation.

-In February 2020, announced the acquisition of Blackbird.
+In February 2020, it announced the acquisition of Blackbird.
 CEO Shahani hopes that BlackBird’s digital platform will allow Surf Air to expand its reach without buying more planes.

-In February 2021, Surf Air announced the acquisition of Ampaire which has been developing a hybrid-electric power train in Cessna aircraft.
+In February 2021, Surf Air announced the acquisition of Ampaire which has been developing a hybrid-electric power train for Cessna aircraft.
 In 2021, Surf Air plans to continue to expand its roster of destinations.
 For the last year prior to August 2021, Surf Air has expanded from seven to 23 destinations with several more on the way.
 In 2022, Surf Air continued to see month-to-month increases in flights and passenger count.

 In April 2022, Surf Air Mobility abandoned its $100 million acquisition of Ampaire.

+In July 2023, Surf Air Mobility, the parent company of Surf Air, went public on the stock market through a direct listing on the New York Stock Exchange (under the ticker symbol "SRFM").

+Destinations

+Surf Air offers On Demand charter flights that can take customers anywhere around the world on their aircraft of choice, but with a focus on regional flight operations.